porterjamesj/website/content/hiking/lt23/epilogue.md

 weight: 1000
 ---

-## After the End

-I wake up on the
+## Gear thoughts

+- One trekking pole
+- Shoes vs boots
+- Overall weight
+- Pad
+- Heat layers (only had puffy and thermal shirt, no fleece or sun hoodie)
+- Sleeping bag (too heavy)
+- Things I sent back: map & compass, hat (?)

+## What I'd do differently

+- Plan less overall
-- Would take more pictures of people
+- Would take more pictures of people rather than just landscapes
-- Gear thoughts
-  -
+- More videos